Leafwing-Studios/fop-rules/docs/character-options/classes/touched.md

 Sharing an existence with an otherworldly entity does strange things to the Touched.
 Starting at level 2, you mutate in strange and powerful ways, becoming more similar to your companion.

-When you gain this feature, select a set of trinket enchantments of your choice with a gear point total equal to 1.
-You gain their effects at all times as if you were attuned to them.
-You may select any common or advanced trinket enchantment, but may only select exotic trinket enchantments if they have a tag corresponding to one of your two element types.
-You cannot select prismatic trinket affixes in this way.
+When you gain this feature, choose a trinket from the list of trinkets, or work with your table to come up with a fitting non-combat effect of similar power.
+You gain its effects at all times as if you were attuned to them.

-The enchantment point total of the trinket enchantments selected as your deviances increases by one at levels 6, 10, 14 and 18.
+The number of trinket effects that you gain in this way increases by one at levels 6, 10, 14 and 18.

 ## Balance of Power: Host